Third DUI Penalties in Florida

 Hire an attorney immediately after the arrest.
 The prosecutor with the State Attorney’s Office in Tampa, Hillsborough County, will typically decide on whether to file the charge as a felony or a misdemeanor within 21 days after the arrest.

 Your attorney may be able to present sufficient information to the intake prosecutor to convince them to file the charge as a misdemeanor instead of a felony.
+An attorney can help you avoid jail time while negotiating the best possible resolution.

 Contact us to discuss your case.